Bortiz25/network-security-website/README.md

 # network-security-website

-[ ] create the react framework for the website
+- [ ] create the react framework for the website
+- [ ] build the website
+- [ ] build the testing framework